 The main culprit is not the airlines but the government charges bolted onto each ticket.
 On some routes, taxes and airport fees account for roughly seven of every ten dollars a passenger pays.

 The reason is a quirk of classification.
-Countries in the region levy the same steep fees on a short neighbourly hop as they do on a long-haul international arrival, rather than the tiny charges applied to domestic flights.
+Countries here levy the same steep fees on a short neighbourly hop as they do on a long-haul international arrival, not the tiny charges applied to domestic flights.

 Thin competition makes it worse.
-Only a handful of airlines serve the region, and when a low-cost carrier pulls out of a route, as one did across several Central American links earlier this year, fares tend to climb straight back up.
+Only a handful of airlines serve the region, and when a low-cost carrier pulls out of a route, fares tend to climb straight back up.

 The reform that could change it